INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 	- *"Vestigial Mapping"*: when only a vestigial amount of reads (<= 2) mapped.

 .. note::
-*Coverage is considered only above a minimum depth threshold.
+- **Cov** is considered only above a minimum **Depth** threshold.
 By default, this threshold is set to 1 for ONT data, and to 2 for Illumina data.
-**Secondary mappings mappings are suppressed during the re-mapping step.
+- Secondary mappings mappings are suppressed during the re-mapping step.
 However, for ONT, reads suppress supplementary alignments are not suppressed (split or chimeric alignments), since these can be informative.
 This behaviour can result in higher coverage than the number of reads mapped.